Email marketing is undoubtedly one of the most impactful tools in your digital marketing toolkit. Everyone uses email.

 Types of Email Sequences

-There are some common types of email sequences that all companies can benefit from.
-Although the steps that each sequence walks a customer through will be dependent on your product and industry, although each will follow some familiar beats.
+All companies can benefit from some common types of email sequences.
+Although the steps that each sequence walks a customer through will be dependent on your product and industry, each will follow some familiar beats.

 Here are the common types of email sequences that you should consider crafting for your business:

 This is the email sequence that your subscribers will receive when they first join your email list.
 It provides some basic information, thanks them for joining your email list, and begins to set the stage for the information that will eventually be delivered in your nurturing sequence, which will dive deeper into your company and product.

 A nurture email sequence is designed to help introduce your prospects to your company and product.

 Over time, you’ll deliver more information on these topics to them through each email.
 You can also use nurture sequences to deliver bonuses like discounts and coupon codes.

 Over time, the nurture sequence’s main goal is to help your audience get to know your company.
 You can tell them about your product and the pain points it solves and help them to better understand how you can help them.

 Nurture email sequences are perhaps the most powerful tool that you have in your email marketing toolbox.